StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 ### Setting an Access Code

 Using ``SetAccessGuard``, we can create a view that allows the user to set their access code.
+This step must be done before access guards can be used to guard a SwiftUI view, with the exception of an access guard that uses a fixed code.
+(Note that the access guard will be automatically unlocked after the passcode is set until it is locked or times out.)

 ```swift
 import SpeziAccessGuard